-Exchange emergency contacts with each other.
+Exchange emergency contacts with each other’s family

 While we sent WhatsApps to our parents quite frequently from Portugal, it made sense to have our parents’ numbers saved in each others’ phones in case of any unfortunate situations.

-Always have fun!
+Always have fun

 Take a moment to remember that your travel buddy is the person you love!

-There are so many special things you can do at home, but travel is one of those things that allows you to learn about each other - what surprises you, what shocks you, what makes you happy and what gives you a sense of adventure.
+There are so many special things you can do at home, but travel is one of those things that allows you to learn about each other: what surprises you, what shocks you, what makes you happy and what gives you a sense of adventure.